eimon078/bdTravel-client-side/README.md

 **How Create Account?**

 Right now to create account You Just only uses `google` account.In near future I will implement `email`,`password` login system.

+**Our policy**

+If you want to get our services you must have an annount.Which is verified by Google Firebase.